seleniumbase/SeleniumBase/Docker_README.md

-## Follow these instructions for running SeleniumBase tests in Docker on your machine:
+## Docker setup instructions for SeleniumBase

 #### 1. Get the Docker Toolbox from https://www.docker.com/toolbox and install it.